-On or about June 7, 2023, CGM began providing written notice of this incident to one (1) Maine resident on behalf of data owners.
+CGM previously provided written notice of this incident to one (1) resident on June 7, 2023, and on February 14, 2024, CGM subsequently provided written notification to an additional one (1) Maine resident.
 Written notice is being provided in substantially the same form as the letter attached here as Exhibit A.